Human Relations Commission

 File a Complaint

 File a complaint with the Lafayette Human Relations Commission within 90 days of the discriminatory act.
-You may download the complaint by using the links below:
+You can download the complaint form by using the links below.
+The completed form can be returned in person, by mail, or emailed to firstname.lastname@example.org.

 - Human Relations Commission Complaint Form (English)